AceOfBens/notflyers-bsky/README.md

 ### Are this account's mentions and message requests monitored?

 Yes!
 I am actively logged into this account and try to check it at least once a day to make sure it's not broken in some way (as it has before and, unfortunately, I'm sure it will again).
 Currently, the DMs are closed, but I monitor the mentions (tags, replies, quotes) in case someone draws attention to an issue that way.
-Also, because spam bots are becoming more of an issue lately and I will hide their replies as I come across them.
+Also, spam bots replying to random posts are becoming more of an issue lately, and I will hide their replies as I come across them.

 ### Can you make a bot for [insert X/Twitter account]?

-If there is a mirror bot for it on Mastodon (check [@sportsbots@mastodon.social](https://www.sportsbots.xyz/), for example), then technically yes I can, but, frankly, I don't have enough email addresses to make so many new Bluesky accounts.
-[Try it yourself](https://github.com/AceOfBens/sports-mirror-bot-bsky/blob/main/README.md)!
+If there is a mirror bot for it on Mastodon (check [@sportsbots@mastodon.social](https://www.sportsbots.xyz/), for example), then technically yes I can, but, frankly, I don't have enough email addresses to make so many new Bluesky accounts, and I can't be arsed to make more email addresses for this purpose.
+But if there's a team or reporter or sports media outlet that hasn't made their way to Bluesky yet, you can [try making a mirror bot yourself](https://github.com/AceOfBens/sports-mirror-bot-bsky/blob/main/README.md)!

 ### How can I make a Bluesky mirror bot that isn't available on sportsbots.xyz?

 Great question!
 If there's no Mastodon mirror bot like the ones on sportsbots.xyz, then I have no idea.
 Like I said in the credits section at the top, I'm a graphic designer with experience as a social media manager, and the extent of my experience in coding is a few university classes in web design/building.
-The *vast* majority of this bot was built by [philnash](https://github.com/philnash) and [acarters](https://github.com/acarters).
+The ***vast*** majority of this bot was built by [philnash](https://github.com/philnash) and [acarters](https://github.com/acarters).
 I'm sorry that I can't be of more help here :(

 ### How long will this bot be up for?